-Note that if you do not have a WADL or Swagger/OpenAPI definition for your API (for example, if you created a project from an endpoint), you will not be able to perform REST refactoring.
+Note: If you do not have a WADL or Swagger/OpenAPI definition for your API (for example, if you created a project from an endpoint), you will not be able to perform REST refactoring.

 To use refactoring, you need the SoapUI license.